lop1498/DistMIS/README.md

 ### Experiment Parallelism

 Similarly to the Experiment Parallelism approach presented in Tensorflow, we used the ray.tune library for experiment execution and hyperparameter tuning at any scale.
 Given an object *trainable* and the number of *samples* (experiments) that we want to make, the function **tune.run** executes the hyperparameter tuning.
 This function manages the experiment and provides many features such as logging, checkpointing, and early stopping.
-As happens in Data Parallelism, in a multinode environment we have to deal with more complex ray initializations, so the bash script gets harder to deal with (refer to Multi-node Ray Cluster](#multi-node-ray-cluster)).
-However, Experiment Parallelism with Ray.tune in one node is even easier to code than Data Parallelism with Ray.SGD.
+As happens in Data Parallelism, in a multinode environment we have to deal with more complex ray initializations, so the bash script gets harder to deal with ([Multi-node Ray Cluster](#multi-node-ray-cluster)).

 ##### Usage:
 First, a configuration JSON file must be defined to execute the script.
 This configuration file requires the following parameters: